albop/tie_archive/rise_of_ai.md

 ---

-## More Reading
+## More Readings

-Chad Jones and Christopher Tonetti: *Nonrivalry and the Economics of Data*, American Economic Review
+- Chad Jones and Christopher Tonetti: *Nonrivalry and the Economics of Data*, American Economic Review

-Avi GoldFrab: *Prediction Machines: The Simple Economics of Artificial Intelligence* 2018
+- Avi GoldFarb: *Prediction Machines: The Simple Economics of Artificial Intelligence* 2018

-Brynjolfsson, Tom Mitchell, and Daniel Rock: *What Can Machines Learn and What Does It Mean for Occupations and the Economy?*, American Economic Review P&P
+- Brynjolfsson, Tom Mitchell, and Daniel Rock: *What Can Machines Learn and What Does It Mean for Occupations and the Economy?*, American Economic Review P&P

-Gilles Saint Paul: *Robots Vers la fin du travail ?*
+- Gilles Saint Paul: *Robots Vers la fin du travail ?*

-Anton Korinek, Joseph E. Stiglitz: *Artificial Intelligence and Its Implications for Income Distribution and Unemployment*, chapter in *Artificial Intelligence and Its Implications ..., NBER*
+- Anton Korinek, Joseph E. Stiglitz: *Artificial Intelligence and Its Implications for Income Distribution and Unemployment*, chapter in *Artificial Intelligence and Its Implications ..., NBER*